Final project

 Throughout the course, there are exercises designed to give you ideas on what you could do and what data and methods you could use.
 Apart from them, an excellent source for ideas and examples are the submissions from previous years listed at the bottom of this page.

 Minimum requirement (grade 1/5): Your project must include a humanities/social science research question, and a description of a complete pipeline that moves from a dataset to answer that question.
 Naturally in the context of this course, the pipeline also needs to rely on computation in at least one step.
-In addition, at least one computational step needs to be fully implemented.
+In addition, a) at least one computational step needs to be fully implemented and b) no egregious errors or problems in the project may appear in the review phase.

 You need to document your pipeline in a way that it can be rerun and its results reproduced. (+1 grade)